Asabeneh/30-Days-Of-JavaScript/03_Day_Booleans_operators_date/03_booleans_operators_date.md

 alert('Welcome to 30DaysOfJavaScript')
 ```

-Do not use too much alert because it is destructing and annoying, use it just to test.
+Do not use too much alerts because it is destructing and annoying, use it just to test.

 ### Window prompt() method

-The window prompt methods display a prompt box with an input on your browser to take input values and the input data can be stored in a variable.
-The prompt() method takes two arguments.
-The second argument is optional.
+The window.prompt method displays an input prompt box in your browser, allowing you to gather input values that can be stored in variables.
+The _prompt()_ method requires two arguments, with the second one being optional.

 ```js
 prompt('required text', 'optional text')